 The law was made to limit the damage to the marine environment; due to leakage or accidental oil discharge.
 While there was local law at the time preventing such oil discharge; it was first such law effective worldwide.

-Unlike any other thing the oil spread quickly floating on top of water due to its lack of density and immersible nature.
-Once it get into water it spread more and more with passing time; negatively affecting the ecology of the reason.
-Since the majority of oil carried are quite toxic and viscous; there is even greater effect on food chain and coast plains.
+Unlike any other thing, oil spreads quickly floating on top of water due to a lack of density and immersible nature.
+Once it gets into the water it spread more and more with passing time.

 These laws and definition under different chapters are amended from time to time; by using MEPC resolutions.
 The Marpol Annex 1 was last amended in 2016 under MEPC resolution 276 (70); that came into effect on 1 march 2018.
 One can read about the official document from the link over here on IMO website.

 - Why Do We Need Law’s Such As Marpol Annex 1 In First Place?

 - The 7 Chapter Dealing With Different Aspects of Oil Pollution

 - 1 ) Chapter One – Definition, Application & Exceptions

 - 2 ) Chapter Two – Surveys & Certification

 - 3 ) Chapter Three – Requirements For Machinery Space of Ships

 - 4 ) Chapter Four – Requirements For The Cargo Area Of The Oil Tanker